chriskonnertz/RegEx/README.md

 ## General notes

 * Contributions welcome.
 Do not hesitate to create issues and pull requests.
+Let me know if you miss a method.

 * If you want to test your regular expression, you may try an [online regex tester](http://www.phpliveregex.com/).